-For the Three Marc 2021 2020 Net Income attributable to Common Stockholders - Basic and Diluted \$ 445,860 \$ 437,605 Weighted Average Shares Outstanding - Basic and Diluted 3 28,514,497 3 306,504,084
+For the Three Months Ended March 31, 2022 2021 Net Income attributable to Common Stockholders - Basic and Diluted \$ 426,630 \$ 445,860 Weighted Average Shares Outstanding - Basic and Diluted 328,606,352 328,514,49

-For the three months ended March 31, 2021, potentially dilutive securities include units that are exchangeable for common stock and long-term incentive performance units, or LTIP units, granted under our long-term incentive performance programs that are convertible into units and exchangeable for common stock.
-No securities had a material dilutive effect for the three months ended March 31, 2021 and 2020.
+For the three months ended March 31, 2022, potentially dilutive securities include units that are exchangeable for common stock and long-term incentive performance units, or LTIP units, granted under our long-term incentive performance programs that are convertible into units and exchangeable for common stock.
+No securities had a material dilutive effect for the three months ended March 31, 2022 and 2021.
 We have not adjusted net income attributable to common stockholders and weighted average shares outstanding for income allocable to limited partners or units, respectively, as doing so would have no dilutive impact.
 We accrue dividends when they are declared.
-On March 30, 2021 Simon's Board of Directors declared a quarterly cash dividend for the first quarter of 2021 of \$1.30 per share.
-At March 31, 2021, we accrued the first quarter dividend of \$489.4 million, recorded in dividends payable in the accompanying consolidated balance sheet, which was paid in cash on April 23, 2021.

-- or the Three- Marc 2021 2020 Net Income attributable to Unitholders - Basic and Diluted \$ 510,085 \$ 504,263 Weighted Average Units Outstanding - Basic and Diluted 3 75,836,653 3 353,191,960
+For the Three Months Ended March 31, 2022 2021 2021 Net Income attributable to Unitholders - Basic and Diluted \$ 487,993 \$ 510,085 Weighted Average Units Outstanding - Basic and Diluted 375,870,183 183 375,836,65

-For the three months ended March 31, 2021, potentially dilutive securities include LTIP units.
-No securities had a material dilutive effect for the three months ended March 31, 2021 and 2020.
+For the three months ended March 31, 2022, potentially dilutive securities include LTIP units.
+No securities had a material dilutive effect for the three months ended March 31, 2022 and 2021.
 We accrue distributions when they are declared.
-On March 30, 2021 Simon's Board of Directors declared a quarterly cash distribution for the first quarter of 2021 of \$1.30 per unit.
-At March 31, 2021, we accrued the first quarter distribution of \$489.4 million, recorded in distribution payable in the accompanying consolidated balance sheet, which was paid in cash on April 23, 2021.